Connect with us

 8. Who invented clothes pin?

-The cloth pin is a small, versatile object that is often overlooked in everyday life.
+The clothespin is a small, versatile object that is often overlooked in everyday life.
 Though it may seem like a simple item, it has a wide range of uses that can make life easier.
-From keeping clothing together to crafting unique decorations, the possibilities of a cloth pin are endless.
+From keeping clothing together to crafting unique decorations, the possibilities of a clothespin are endless.
 In this article, we will explore the history, uses, and potential of the humble cloth pin.

 10. Why do clothespins have two holes?